Oyster Nebula (NGC 1501)

 This planetary nebula was discovered by William Herschel on 3 November 1787 using his reflecting telescope of 18.7 inch diameter and 20 feet focal length.
 He cataloged it as IV 53 and noted: «A pretty bright planetary nebula.
 Near 1' diameter, round, of uniform light and pretty well defined.
 2 observations with 360 magnified; but still pretty abruptly defined, and a little elliptical.» His son John cataloged it 1864 as GC 801 and Dreyer later in 1888 as NGC 1501.

 NGC 1501 is specified in the Vorontsov-Velyaminov classification scheme as an irregular disk (type III).
 The irregular texture is particularly striking on photographic and CCD images.
 If you were to compare the mist with something earthly, it looks most like an oyster!
 The central star of the nebula belongs to the class of Wolf-Rayet stars.
 These are stars with a very hot surface from which a particularly strong wind emanates.
 So they are characterized by an extremely high loss of mass.
-The distance from NGC 1501 is given as about 4000 light years.
-The diameter of the gas envelope is about a light year.

 The central star is an irregularly variable with a tiny amplitude of 0.1 mag.
 Roger N. Clark gives in his excellent book «Visual Astronomy of the Deep-Sky» the brightness of the central star as 13.5 mag.
 In the «Deep Sky Field Guide to Uranometria» , however, there is a value of 14.45 mag.

 |Designations||PN G144.5+06.5: NGC 1501, PK 144+06.1, ARO 44, VV 16, VV' 22|